psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 Yes, the toils had long slowly been gathering round these desperate wretches.
 Into that loft, as into a full rat-pit, the sharp-toothed terriers of the law were ready to dash.
 In other rooms besides that of Cato Street cutlasses had been that morning ground, and pistol-flints fitted.
 The Bow Street officers had already been lurking about the Horse and Groom public-house, and had secured a pike-stave left by one of the conspirators.
 About half-past eight, twelve of thora\ had met by appointment near John Street, and moved on together towards the well-marked stable.
 In t^e mean time.
 Lieutenant Fitzclareiice, with a picquet of the Coldstream Guards, had been sent by Mr. Birnio, the police magistrate, to wait in John Street till they were called.
 Buthven (a tall, sandy Scotchman), Smithers, Ellice, and others of the patrol found the stable-door watched by two or throe men.
 The man of colour, Davidson, and Ings were guarding the stairs, with blunderbusses on their shoulders and swords by their sides.
 Bnthven instantly ordered these men to be? secured, and mounted the ladder, followed by Ellice, Smithers, and three or four others.

 There were about five and twenty men iu the room, eating bread and cheese and drinking porter, or selecting arms from a long carijen tor's bench which stood close by the wall.
-Just at that juncture, Thistle wood, hearing a noise, and some one calling, " Hallo !
-Show a light ! " took a candle, and looked down the stairs to see who was coming, and on seeing that there was a surprise he put the candle back on the bench, seized a sword, and, with three or four others, retreated stealthily to the further of the inner rooms — the one that bad a window looking out into Cato Street.
+Just at that juncture, Thistle wood, hearing a noise, and some one calling, "Hallo!
+Show a light!" took a candle, and looked down the stairs to see who was coming, and on seeing that there was a surprise he put the candle back on the bench, seized a sword, and, with three or four others, retreated stealthily to the further of the inner rooms — the one that bad a window looking out into Cato Street.
 At that moment, ono of the men seized Mow called up to warn his comrades — Look out there, above!"

-At the same time two of the constables, at first almost unnoticed, appeared at the top of the ladder, and presenting their pistols, said ; —
+At the same time two of the constables, at first almost unnoticed, appeared at the top of the ladder, and presenting their pistols, said:—

 "Hallo! is anybody in the room?
 Here is a pretty nest of you?"